Jesse Lewis Choose Love Enrichment Program

 The nonprofit was created by Scarlett Lewis, whose son, Jesse, was murdered, alongside 19 of his classmates and six educators at Sandy Hook Elementary.
 Jesse was 6 years old and hailed as a hero that day.
 When the shooter stopped to reload, Jesse courageously stood in front of him and used his final moments to yell to his classmates to run to safety.
-He saved nine of his classmates that day.
+He saved six of his classmates that day.

 Scarlett understood that Jesse’s killer acted on an angry thought in his head.
 She believes that had he been given the social and emotional tools and skills to transform his rage into love, the tragedy of Sandy Hook (and others like it) never would have happened.